Wedding Day Preparation Tips

 When it comes time for you to get into your dress, it is important that everyone who will be helping with this task is already dressed, so they all look lovely in your photographs!
 You’ll want to get into your dress near the biggest window in the room, as it will pour in the most amount of beautiful natural light!
 After you’re in your wedding dress, I’ll take a some candid bridal portraits if we have a few extra minutes before heading out for the first look, ceremony, or bridal portraits.
 Usually during this time, you’ll be putting in your earrings or looking in the mirror, soaking in the fact that today is your wedding day!
 These portraits are some of my favorite of the bride, because they quite often capture her excitement and anticipation for the day ahead!

 My assistant photographer will document the guys getting ready, as well as other details.
-The groom shouldn’t have all of his wedding attire on when my assistant arrives, as we like to capture details like the bow tie, shoes, cufflinks, etc. before the groom is wearing them!
+The groom shouldn’t have all of his wedding attire on when my assistant arrives, as we like to capture details like the bow tie, shoes, cufflinks and other accessories before the groom is wearing them!
 Like the bridal portraits, we want to be sure to capture the excitement and anticipation of the groom, too!

 Details, Details, Details